 She offers an example: from a high school biology student to a Nobel laureate, many people can rattle off the four letters in DNA and might even be able to recite all 20 amino acids that make up proteins.
 “But if I ask how many building blocks are in your glycans?
 I guarantee you no Nobel laureate at Stanford knows this basic information.”
 (The answer, by the way, is nine.)

 It made pushing ideas out of the lab tough.
-At Berkeley, Bertozzi did start two companies, Redwood Bioscience and Enable Bioscience, based on her knowledge of controlling the placement of glycans on proteins.
+At Berkeley, Bertozzi did start two companies, Redwood Bioscience and Enable Biosciences, based on her knowledge of controlling the placement of glycans on proteins.

 But she began to feel restless.
 “I kind of felt at Berkeley that I had reached some sort of plateau in what we were doing,” she says.
 “It was great for basic science and really great for chemistry because the graduate students are top notch.
 But it was really hard for me to think about how to translate [ideas] to the clinic.”